 Note: Grocery bills are works in progress.
-The tips you end up actually using are going to be the tips that work for you.
+A few tricks you end up actually using are going to be the tricks that work for you so you can save a lot.

 Here’s a list of 19 tips to cut your grocery bill in half: